European fire-bellied toad: Evolution

 The European fire-bellied toad (B. bombina) and yellow-bellied toad (B. variegata) are the product of clinal speciation.
 They emerged from an ancient divergence event, however they continue to hybridise where they overlap geographically.
 Yanchukov et al. 2006's survey of these species aids understanding of clinal speciation itself: Because different subpopulations carry different combinations of the reproductive isolation mechanisms, and because they combine data from a new transect with four preceding transects, their comparison and reanalysis of this speciation process helps to understand the contribution of single-nucleotide polymorphisms to clinal speciation.
 Clinal speciation is a challenging dynamic to study and so Yanchukov is one of the few to provide insight into this relationship.

 Their speciation occurred during the Pleistocene epoch.
 The ancestor to both species was confined to southern Europe during the Last Glacial Maximum, where B. variegata evolved in the mountains in the west (Apennine and Balkans) and B. bombina in the lowlands to the east (the steppes around the Black and Caspian Sea).
 As the glaciers receded, both species spread out to the rest of Europe but hybridized and competed with each other until B. bombina occupied the lowlands and B. variegata the higher altitudes.

 While the two frogs hybridize in narrow hybrid zones of approximately 2 to 7 km wide, they generally avoid it by differing in their morphology and behavior.
 B. bombina prefers to breed in lowland seasonal ponds, such as wet meadows and floodplains, but ones that are still close to nearby permanent waterbodies.
-On the other hand, B. variegata prefers to breed in higher elevations in ephermal ponds that are quick to dry up.
+On the other hand, B. variegata prefers to breed in higher elevations in ephemeral ponds that are quick to dry up.
 B. bombina also spends more time confined to a waterbody compared to B. variegata, which is more terrestrial and has evolved longer legs and thicker skin to aid in their frequent migrations onto dry land.
 Additionally, B. variegata is unable to sing as loudly as B. bombina due to their lack of internal vocal sacs, which forces them to find other breeding ponds without the other species of fire-bellied toad.